-In 2011, Bowen graduated with an M.S. in Geophysical Sciences from the University of Chicago, modeling changes in hydrology and riverine nutrient loading in the Midwest from alternative land use policies.
-In 2008, she received her B.A. in Environmental Studies from the University of Chicago; her thesis explored the energy and emissions impact of local versus organic food production.
+In 2011, Esther graduated with an M.S. in geophysical sciences from the University of Chicago, modeling changes in hydrology and riverine nutrient loading in the Midwest from alternative land use policies.
+In 2008, she received her B.A. in environmental studies from the University of Chicago; her thesis explored the energy and emissions impact of local versus organic food production.

 1) What inspired you to work in STEM?